1. Blog

 Breaking Down the Bronx: By Region

-Source: “The Bronx” via Google Map Data 2019, edited for Metropolis Movers to highlight regions.
+Source: “The Bronx” via Google Map Data 2023, edited for Metropolis Movers to highlight regions.

-The Bronx has historically been broken into two distinct regions; West Bronx and East Bronx, as sectioned by the Bronx River which runs vertically through the center of the borough.
+The Bronx has historically been broken into two distinct regions: West Bronx and East Bronx, as sectioned by the Bronx River, which runs vertically through the center of the borough.

 West Bronx

 Settled first, the West Bronx was annexed to New York City in 1874, is decidedly more urban, and has hillier terrain.
 It can be further divided into the Northwest Bronx and Southwest Bronx, as split by Fordham Road.
-Those who would like to live in Manhattan, but are priced out, as well as those with a commute to Manhattan, typically settle in West Bronx.
+Those who would like to live in Manhattan but are priced out typically settle in the West Bronx, as well as those with a commute to Manhattan.

 East Bronx